netman2k/choria-demo/code/environments/production/modules/mcollective_agent_puppet/README.md

 Run Puppet agent, get its status, and enable/disable it

-The mcollective_agent_puppet module is based on the source from http://puppetlabs.com.
+The mcollective_agent_puppet module is generated automatically, based on the source from https://github.com/puppetlabs/mcollective-puppet-agent.

 Available Actions: